 Here you can see an example of a Cloze Overlapper flashcard:

 It is an add-on all medical students should be using daily.
-There are so many lists that need to be memorised in medical school, and this is the perfect add-on for that.
+So many lists need to be memorised in medical school, and this is the perfect add-on for that.

-It costs $5 to subscribe but you can just unsubscribe after downloading it.
-I would suggest that you download some of the other add-ons that he has on his Patreon (some of which I mention later).
+It costs $5 to subscribe, but you can just unsubscribe after downloading it.
+I suggest you download some of the other add-ons he has on his Patreon (some of which I will mention later).

 2 – Better Tags